bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 # Dicoogle Web Core

 This JavaScript project aims to provide the backbone for Dicoogle Web UI plugins.
-The essence of this architectue is that Dicoogle web pages will contain stub slots where plugins can be attached to.
+The essence of this architecture is that Dicoogle web pages will contain stub slots where plugins can be attached to.

 ## Building